 University application deadlines in Nordic countries

-In all Nordic countries application deadlines for Master’s degrees differ from programme to programme, so that’s why it is important to check deadlines on the programme website.
+In all Nordic countries, application deadlines for Master’s degrees differ from programme to programme, so that’s why it is important to check deadlines on the university website.
 Here are some typical deadlines:

 First session application deadlines: